Read hay statistics and data about the South West Western Australia region.

 Change in price is the change since the last report.
 Hay quoted is sourced and delivered locally, GST exclusive unless stated otherwise.
 It should be noted that local prices quoted may not be the cheapest available, sourcing it from another region may be more affordable, and buyers are encouraged to evaluate all options.
 Prices are indicative to a mid-range shedded product, and based on the best indication of market value at the time of reporting.
 It should be noted there is a wide variation in quality of hay, prices for a mid-range product will not reflect the weighted average of trade.
 Prices will naturally vary based on the product quantity and quality, buyer/seller relationship and the size of the trade.

-- Demand has eased in the region.
+- Demand is strong in the region with many farmers having ran out of feed.
 Hay supplies are tight in southwest Western Australia and there is limited carryover from previous seasons as most of this has moved to the eastern states.
-New seasons supplies have moved fast, and it is becoming difficult to source feed.
+Hay supplies moved fast and there is limited supply left.

 - Lucerne hay: +/-0 ($450 to $490).
 Prices remain steady this week.